Using Git from the command line

 To remove one or more files:

-git rm path/to/file path/pattern/*
+git rm path/to/file path/pattern/*Code language: Bash (bash)

 • Add the -r option if you need to recursively remove a directory.